 SimpleSite Review Summary

 For those with no prior experience building a website, the SimpleSite website builder is an excellent place to start.
 It doesn’t overwhelm you with technical aspects, but that also means its only suitable for a simple website.
 Too simplified for our liking.
 It’s intended mostly for small businesses and individuals.
+The good thing is that you can sell up to 5 products on their free trial plan, and it has multilingual support.
+However, in most sections of this SimpleSite review like eCommerce and blogging features, SEO, Analytics, and customer support, the builder disappoints.

 Pros